 Establishing paternity is the critical first step in establishing a parent-child relationship.
 Parentage may be established through the signing of a Voluntary Acknowledgement of Paternity (or VAP), legal adoption or by other means, including DNA testing.

-When parentage is established, a child has the right to a parent's Social Security or veteran's benefits, medical coverage, pensions and inheritance.
-This would include financial support, such as child support or contribution to a child's expenses, including education, childcare, extracurricular activities or uncovered medical expenses.
+When parentage is established, a child has the right to a parent's Social Security or veterans benefits, medical coverage, pensions and inheritance.
+This would include financial support, such as child support or contribution to a child's expenses, including education, child care, extracurricular activities or uncovered medical expenses.
 Also, the medical genetic information of both parents is available for the child if needed for diagnosis and treatment of medical problems.

-If you are in need of assistance to establish parentage or obtain parenting time with your child, a lawyer at Grunyk & Associates, P.C. can assist you.
+If you are in need of assistance to establish parentage or obtain parenting time with your child, a lawyer at Grunyk & Associates, P.C., can assist you.

 To speak with one of our experienced attorneys about paternity, email our office today.